opencrvs/infrastructure/examples/dev/README.md

   yarn environment:init
   ```
 * Go to GitHub and verify the newly created environment
+* Commit configuration files generated at `infrastructure/server-setup/inventory/` and `environments/` into git

-## 2.1.
-Bootstrap GitHub Self-Hosted Runner
+## 2. Bootstrap GitHub Self-Hosted Runner

 The self-hosted runner must be installed on the single VM (master node).
 The VM must be provisioned with an SSH user account according to [Provision Your Server Nodes with SSH Access](https://documentation.opencrvs.org/setup/3.-installation/3.3-set-up-a-server-hosted-environment/3.3.1-provision-your-server-nodes-with-ssh-access).

 > NOTE: On previous step environment configuration script left correct command as output.

-1. Login as any user with sudo or root access
+1. Login as user with sudo access or as root

 2. Run the following command on the VM:
     ```bash